veryl-lang/doc/book/src/05_language_reference/16_standard_library.md

 # Standard Library

 Veryl provides some useful and general modules as standard library.
-Standard library is under `std` namespace, and it can be used without adding dependency.
+Standard library is under `$std` namespace, and it can be used without adding dependency.

 <div class="warning">